Overview - 2019/2020

 Public Safety Leadership-2019/2020

-Level 1 Credits MGMT-6094 Principles & Philosophies of Leadership 3 In this course students study principles and philosophies that relate to leadership.
+Level 1 MGMT-6094 Principles & Philosophies of Leadership 3 In this course students study principles and philosophies that relate to leadership.
 Opportunities to evaluate and reflect upon ones own leadership style are a foundational element.
 The role of ethics in the workplace is also examined.
 BUSI-6007 Business Planning & Writing 3 This course will focus on strategic planning, human resource management and appropriate methods of communication in the public safety sector.
 Report writing and composing business proposals, decision documents and performance appraisals will be practiced and evaluated.
 MGMT-6093 Organizational Management 3 In this course students will have opportunities to learn about performance management, team building and how to effectively lead organizational change.
 The promotional system and mentoring will additionally be explored.
 Varying Human Resources related components that impact both frontline and leadership aspects of public safety will be studied.
-Level 2 Credits LAWS-6036 Legislation in Public Safety Leadership 3 In this course students will have the opportunity to study core legislative requirements that transcend across all areas of public safety.
+Level 2 LAWS-6036 Legislation in Public Safety Leadership 3 In this course students will have the opportunity to study core legislative requirements that transcend across all areas of public safety.
 The legal and ethical responsibilities of a public safety leader, within the frame work of the legislation, will be explored.
 Special attention will be given to participating in commissions and inquiries.
 FLDP-6013 Leadership Practicum 1 3.2 In their current place of employment the student will complete a field work component that focuses on a challenge or issue within the organizational structure.
-Once this challenge or issue has been identified the student will strategize, and then implement, a viable and creative solution.
+This semester, the student will identify the issue, conduct a literature review on best practices in the industry regarding that issue, and develop a research proposal for further study on the issue within their own organization.
 MGMT-6095 Holistic Leadership 3 Organizational wellness is a significant factor in successful provision of services in the public safety field.
 A healthy organization is made up of healthy, resilient individuals with capacity for working in ambiguity and uncertainty.
 This course will focus on the leaders understanding of self and others, and their role in promoting overall health and safety in the workplace.
 Risk factors and preventative measures in the area of mental health will be examined.
 An understanding of, and respect for, diverse learning and interaction styles will be central to the study of this course.
 MGMT-6096 Alternate Dispute Resolution 3 In this course students will have opportunities to learn about types and causes of conflict.
 Additionally, students will study various alternate dispute resolution techniques such as mediation and how to effectively manage low-level conflict situations.
 The highlight of this course will be conflict management role-playing in preparation for a final in-class assessment of student led conflict mediation.
 This course is a blended course with three weeks online study followed by a weekend residency portion at Fanshawe College.
-Level 3 Credits MGMT-6097 Interprofessional/Comm'ty Collaboration 3 In this course students will learn with and from one another about the competencies and skill sets of the various professionals that work within the field of public safety.
+Level 3 MGMT-6097 Interprofessional/Comm'ty Collaboration 3 In this course students will learn with and from one another about the competencies and skill sets of the various professionals that work within the field of public safety.
 Collaborative working relationships within public safety disciplines and their linkage to risk reduction, interoperability and disaster preparedness will be the core components of this course.
 Diversity, both in the workplace and in the community, will be investigated.
 Disaster planning and management will also be examined.
-FLDP-6014 Leadership Practicum 2 3.2 This field component will incorporate an interdisciplinary approach in which students collaborate with public safety professionals from an expertise area diverse from their own.
-In interdisciplinary teams students will identify a community-based challenge or issue and will work collectively to establish and implement a viable and creative solution.
+FLDP-6014 Leadership Practicum 2 3.2 This field component will incorporate research into a leadership issue previously identified in FLDP-6013.
+Utilizing research into best practices, students will work collectively with a field supervisor and the organization to strategize and implement a viable and creative solution.
 PBRL-6020 Media & Technology in Public 3 In this course students will analyse news and social media and technology tools that impact the public safety field, as well as leadership roles.
 Public speaking and strategies to prepare to interact with, and release information to, the community within legislative constraints will be practiced.

 Careers - 2019/2020